chrisweb/chris.lu/README_WIP.md

 3.2) this technique is very similar to the previous one, the only difference is that we will use **2 html elements**, one inside of the other and the one inside will be slightly smaller than the one that is the **container**, this way we create a fake border, this is a nice technique to add a border to an element that uses the `clip-path` css property

-Note: the only thing this solution lacks is support for shadows, so if you want a border and a shadow around the shape itself too, then this solution will not be enough but the next chapter will show you how to also add shadow
+Note: the only thing this solution lacks is support for the glow effect, so if you want a border and a glow effect around the shape itself too, then this solution will not be enough but the next chapter will show you how to also add a glow effect

 first we add new class for our button container: